 Provides: prof. Myroslava Fabian, DrSc., prof. PhDr.
 Pavel Stekauer, DrSc., Mgr.
-Kurt Magsamen

-Course name: Master's Thesis Seminar 2

-MASE2m/15
+Kurt Magsamen, Mgr.
+Martina Martausová, PhD., Mgr.
+Adriana Saboviková, PhD.

-Completing the course requires regular consultations with supervisor of master thesis throughout the semester, at least once a week at the time defined by supervisor.
-Another precondition for completing the course is submission of the final version of master thesis to supervisor (no later than two weeks before deadline for uploading of master thesis to AIS system) who will review the text and assess whether the submitted text complies with essential minimum requirements regarding the content and form of master thesis.
-If the master thesis complies with all the requirements, the supervisor will give A-E. If the submitted text does not comply with the essential minimum requirements regarding the content and form of master thesis, the supervisor will give FX.
+University: P. J. Šafá rik University in Košice Faculty: Faculty of A arts Course ID: KAaA/ MASE2m/15 Course name: Master's Thesis Seminar 2 Course type, scope a Course type: Practic Recommended cour Per week: 2 Per stu Course method: pre ce rse-load (hours): idy period: 28 Number of ECTS cr edits: 3 Recommended seme ster/trimester of the course: 4.
+Course level: II.
+Prerequisities: the semester, at least completing the course two weeks before dea and assess whether t the content and form the supervisor will g se requires regular consultations with supervisor of master thesis throughout tonce a week at the time defined by supervisor.
+Another precondition for e is submission of the final version of master thesis to supervisor (no later than addine for uploading of master thesis to AIS system) who will review the text the submitted text complies with essential minimum requirements regarding nof master thesis.
+If the master thesis complies with all the requirements, ive A-E. If the submitted text does not comply with the essential minimum ng the content and form of master thesis, the supervisor will give FX.
+Learning outcomes: The final version of r master thesis submitted to supervisor.
+Brief outline of the c ourse: Materials published of Materials supplied by Course language: ture: Writers of Research Papers, seventh edition.
+2009. on the website of UK UPJŠ.
+English